alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 the Spotify API and visualized by our app.
-The statistics being shown are top genres, top songs, an impact score based on how many up-voted songs by the user actually go through to the party, and other statistics that Spotify keeps track of, including "danceability".
+The statistics being shown are top genres, top songs, an impact score based on how many up-voted songs by the user actually go through to the party, and other statistics that Spotify keeps track of, including "danceability", "valence", "energy", and "loudness".

 ### To-do list for write-up (remove before submission)
 - Individual group member's work (above)